wichmann-lab/teamproject-photography/README.md

 ## 💻Contributing

 ### How to start programming my own plug-in?
+* The programming language of our project is Lua.
 * Read the [Lightroom Classic SDK guide](https://www.adobe.io/apis/creativecloud/lightroomclassic.htm).
 (You don't have to read each chapter).
 We would recommend reading the first two chapters of the SDK.
 * Try to program your own small "Hello World" plug-in using the SDK.